U.S. Energy Information Administration logo

 Where are shale gas resources found?

-Shale natural gas resources are found in shale formations that contain significant accumulations of natural gas and/or oil.
+Shale natural gas resources are found in shale formations that contain significant accumulations of natural gas and oil.
 These resources, or plays, are found in about 30 states.
 The Barnett Shale in Texas has been producing natural gas for more than a decade.
 Information gained from developing the Barnett Shale provided the initial technology template for developing other shale plays.
-The role of the Barnett Shale play has diminished over time as other plays were developed.
+The role of the Barnett Shale play has diminished over time as other plays have been developed.
 Currently, the Marcellus shale play in the Appalachian Basin, spanning Ohio, Pennsylvania, and West Virginia, is the largest source of natural gas from shale.

 Shale gas and tight gas